New! BD Essentials: Turn your team into federal intel-gathering experts

 Others make assumptions on the needs, ask a few loaded and then begin pitching their predetermined solution without fully understanding what is needed.
 This is called the “itch to pitch” or “premature solutioning.”
 Both are a waste of time and will likely cause the customer to disengage due to misalignment of need and solution or your inability to articulate how it solves their specific needs.

 In Discovery, it’s essential to tailor your questions to align with the customer’s role and procurement responsibilities.
 Don’t fall into the trap of asking everyone the same set of questions.
-You are an intelligence gatherer, and if the customer doesn’t understand the question or doesn’t possess the knowledge to answer it, you will waste time and gather zero intelligence.
+You are an intelligence gatherer, and if the customer doesn’t understand the question or doesn’t possess the knowledge to answer it, you will waste time and come away with no actionable intelligence or discriminators for your proposal.

 Prepare open-ended questions designed to get your customer to share their needs and concerns.
 Then use follow-up questions to fully explore each need until you have uncovered the root cause issue.
 Then assess the impact to the customer of solving or not solving the problem.